Login with RealMe®

 Talk to providers

-When you are clear about your current contracts, your future needs and how they match with the scope of the AoG banking services solution, it is a good time to engage with the pre-selected providers and get more details about the services they can offer.
+When you are clear about your current contracts, your current and future needs and how they match with the scope of the AoG banking services solution, engage with relevant panel providers and get more details about the services they can offer.

-We suggest you seek clarification on your responsibilities as a participating agency in regard to the services you will buy, as it will depend on the specifics of the banking solutions.
+Ask panel providers to clarify your responsibilities as a participating agency in regard to the services you will buy, as it will depend on the specifics of the banking solutions offered by each panel provider.

 • 4